oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 "refresh_token":
 :    REQUIRED.
 The refresh token issued to the client.

+"scope":
+:    OPTIONAL.
+The scope of the access request as described by
+     {{access-token-scope}}.
+The requested scope MUST NOT include any scope not originally granted by the resource owner, and if omitted is treated as equal to the scope originally granted by the resource owner.

 Because refresh tokens are typically long-lasting credentials used to request additional access tokens, the refresh token is bound to the